 I so understand.
-I book a retreat and then I wonder, usually right before it’s time to go, “What was I thinking???
+When I book a retreat I always wonder, usually right before it’s time to go, “What was I thinking???
 I don’t know anybody!
-What if the food sucks?
-But I don’t want to write anymore; I want to go on a _______ retreat (fill in the blank with whatever your critic has just tossed out as a way better idea).”
+What if I hate it?”

-But you know what happens when I go anyway – in spite of my fears and better ideas?
+But you know what happens when I go anyway – in spite of my fears?

 I rediscover what I love about writing.
 I learn something new – often lots of new things.
 I get out of rushing/pushing/business Jen and rediscover creative/fun Jen.
-I love myself all over again.
+I make new friends.
+I rediscover wonder.
+I fall in love myself all over again.

-If you are willing to rekindle your creative spark and experience creative breakthroughs – which is going to mean loving yourself through the hard moments (you’ll have a coach on call!) – join me and 22 like-minded women in Taos.
+If you are willing to rekindle your creative spark and experience creative breakthroughs – which is going to mean loving yourself through the hard moments (you’ll have a coach on call - me!) – join me and 22 like-minded women in Taos.

 And if you’re still not sure if this retreat is for you or not, here’s who it’s absolutely not for.